The Top 10 Best Books on Climate Change

 Healing Climate Change With Literature

 Poets, researchers and novelists can all depict how the world is affected by the public.
 There is always wisdom to glean, whether in the future or the past.
-Every book creates more awareness of the climate crisis and how humans can adjust our behaviors to repair our relationship with the planet.
+Every book creates more awareness of the climate crisis and how humans can adjust our behaviors to repair our relationship with the planet — it may just not be in the ways you expect.

 Get the latest updates on our planet by subscribing to the Environment.co newsletter!